 Major risks that could have a serious impact on investor decisions associated with the business operations and other activities of Marubeni Corporation and its consolidated subsidiaries are outlined below.
 The risks discussed, however, are not inclusive of the full range of possible risks faced in the broad range of activities engaged in by the Group.
 Any number of additional risks other than those discussed below could also impact business performance.
-Furthermore, risks considered to have a low likelihood of materializing have also been disclosed, from the perspective of ensuring proactive information disclosure.
-Forward-looking statements with respect to the risks discussed below reflect the reasonable judgment of the Company’s management based on information available as of March 31, 2019.
+Forward-looking statements with respect to the risks discussed below reflect the reasonable judgment of the Company’s management based on information available as of March 31, 2020.

-(1) Impact of Changes in Global Economy and Industrial Structure on the Marubeni Group
+(1) Impact of Changes in the Global Economy and Industrial Structure on the Marubeni Group

 (2) Credit Risks Regarding Business Partners